askgeo/Scrapevine/README.md

 ### How to use Scrapelake:

-1. Run main.py and enter in a list of wikidata page IDs corresponding to lakes to scrape.
+1. Run main.py and enter a list of wikidata page IDs corresponding to lakes to scrape.
-</br>1.a.
-Or, run vignette.py as an example.
 2. Confirm options, such as whether to download the results.
 3. Enjoy your new data file!